microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Nonetheless, with the improved perfusion protocol mentioned above we achieved appropriate imaging of such samples and were able to visualize differences between the X-ray absorption levels of µAngiofil and mineralized bone tissue well.

 Nonetheless, the small size of hemimandible samples and availability of the transgenic lines would allow for a recently published imaging approach [@doi:10.1111/cpr.12578] in the murine models.
-This tissue-clearing-based approach could be a viable option for the visualization of the peri-implant tissues and vasculature in small animal models.
+This tissue-clearing-based approach could be a viable option for the visualization of the peri-implant tissues and vasculature in a small animal model.
-There are limitations of such a tissue-clearing-based imaging approach, though.
+Though, there are limitations of such an imaging approach.
-Namely
+Namely;
   i) differential shrinkage among soft and hard tissues, leading to anisotropic distortion in samples where both tissue types (plus eventual metal implant) are present;
   ii) limited depth (around 800 µm in a mouse model [@doi:10.1111/cpr.12578]) due to the challenges of achieving complete transparency of bone tissue.
 Large anisotropic distortion of the sample may lead to the alteration of the common site of interest, namely the implant-tissue interface.